 Suits are made of wool.
 Stick with that.
 Quality cloth can be squeezed and can bounce back with little or no sign of wrinkling.
 If it feels like there’s a structure to the fabric, that’s a good sign, too.
 Watch out for loose threads, cheap plastic buttons and puckering, especially at the seams.

 Looking for something more casual?
-Check these out

 Here’s a secret for guys who want to look spiffy in a perfectly tailored made-to-measure suit.
 Menswear labels Dylan & Son and Kay-Jen have come together in a shophouse along Telok Ayer, and specialise in bespoke tailoring and made-to-measure lines, respectively.
 Swing open the doors and walk into a minimalist space, furnished with an in-house workshop.
 An experienced team will take you from fitting to finishing, and you’ll walk out with a wellcut piece, no matter your tastes.
 Kay-Jen Dylan veers towards a youthful, contemporary style, while Dylan & Son are masters at classic bespoke cuts.